b3rendsh/bbx80/README.md

 Includes VT100 console and TMS9918A or compatible graphics card commands.

 **C: Advanced**
 Includes VT100 console, TMS9918A graphics card commands and the latest additional features .
-This editions requires a system with RomWBW.
+This edition requires a system with RomWBW.

 ## Other computers
 Other computers that easily meet the minimum requirements are MSX1, SC3000, SV-328 and Coleco Adam.